-Elder Law Counsel for Seniors and Families in Newton
+Elder Law Attorney for Seniors and Families in Newton

 Providing practical solutions for succession and asset protection

 Most people do not look forward to planning for succession, incapacity and end of life.
 Unfortunately, for that reason, many people in Sussex and Warren Counties put it off until it is too late.
 Estate and incapacity planning does not have to be an unpleasant experience.
 In fact, having a cohesive plan in place can give you the confidence and peace of mind you need to truly enjoy other aspects of your life.
 Our attorneys at the law firm of Hollander, Strelzik, Pasculli, Hinkes, Wojcik, Gacquin, Vandenberg & Hontz, L.L.C. have practiced estate planning and elder law for nearly 50 years.
 We can help you address all your succession and incapacity planning issues, including wills and trusts, powers of attorney, advance directives, long-term healthcare planning and asset protection.

 Why you should start planning for the future

 The biggest mistake you can make in elder care and estate planning is waiting too long.
 Many asset protection techniques must be initiated as many as five years in advance of when long-term healthcare is likely to be needed.
 If you wait too long to start protecting your assets, your options may become limited or even disappear altogether.
 Moreover, a will, trust, power of attorney or advance directive must be drafted and executed before an accident or illness calls your competency into question.

 If you are struck by illness or injury without these documents in place, your family may need to go through a more expensive — and sometimes emotionally difficult — guardianship proceeding to provide for your needs and manage your affairs.
 Our firm drafts advance directives that express your wishes about your assets and your end-of-life care in the event that you become too ill or injured to make your wishes known clearly.
 We also can help you in the guardianship process, especially for a special needs family member.